 Stage 7: DA assessed by Council.
 DA determination by the Hunter and Central Coast Joint Regional Planning Panel based on Council's assessment.

 Stage 8: Design review.

 Stage 9: Construction.

 Stage 2 is underway with documentation being completed and for review by City of Newcastle, Cessnock and Lake Macquarie councils.

 Shortland to Tarro detailed design and EIS

 The detailed design has progressed and is complete for the majority of this section.
 Crossing the New England Highway is the major portion of design outstanding.
 The field work, investigations and report writing for the EIS is complete and is currently being reviewed.
-City of Newcastle expects to release these documents for public exhibition in the first half of 2019.
+City of Newcastle expects to release these documents for public exhibition as part of the DA process.